icio/actiongraph/README.md

 # actiongraph

 `actiongraph` is a CLI for investigating where `go build` is spending its time compiling.
-It conumes the file written using the compile.json output by `go build -debug-actiongraph=compile.json`, which includes information about compile steps and dependencies between packages.
+It consumes the file written using the compile.json output by `go build -debug-actiongraph=compile.json`, which includes information about compile steps and dependencies between packages.

+`actiongraph` can help you identify which packages take a lot of compilation time with `top`, summarise where that time is spent with `tree`, and identify where the dependencies come from with `graph --why`.

+Alongside the `-debug-actiongraph` flag is the `-debug-trace` flag which this program does not use, but is a similarly instructive tool which can help you identify parallelism and build order.
+For completeness, it is also shown below.

 ## Installation